thebaron24/mac-terminal/README.md

 alias hideFiles='defaults write com.apple.finder AppleShowAllFiles NO; killall Finder /System/Library/CoreServices/Finder.app'

+###Where to add
-*Add to ~/.zshrc if you are using Oh my zsh
+Add to ~/.zshrc if you are using Oh my zsh
-*Add to ~/.bashrc if using default
+Add to ~/.bashrc if using default